Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Cedar Brook Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 7: ADVANCED COURSES: By June 2025, Cedar Brook Elementary School will increase the number of students prepared for sixth grade advanced coursework in reading and math.
+Performance Objective 8: ADVANCED COURSES: By June 2026, Cedar Brook Elementary School will increase the number of students prepared for sixth grade advanced coursework in reading and math.

-Evaluation Data Sources: 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: Texas Education Agency Data Tables

 Strategy 1: Teachers will complete GT certification/training that will allow them to implement and evaluate differentiated curriculum to meet the needs of gifted students.

-Strategy's Expected Result/Impact: Differentiate classroom instruction and provide rigorous lessons to meet the needs of all students.
+Strategy's Expected Result/Impact: Differentiate classroom instruction and provide rigorous lessons to meet the needs of all students

 Staff Responsible for Monitoring: Counselor